rw-ciena/import_yocto_bm/README.md

 The `import_yocto_bm.py` script is designed to import a Yocto project build manifest created by Bitbake.
 It replaces previous scripts (including https://github.com/matthewb66/import_yocto_build_manifest).

-It must be executed on a Linux workstation where Yocto has been installed and after a successful Bitbake build.
+The script must be executed on a Linux workstation where Yocto has been installed and after a successful Bitbake build.

 If invoked in the Yocto build folder (or the build folder is manually specified using the -y option), then it will locate the build-manifest file automatically in the tmp/deploy hierarchy.

 If the Bitbake build was performed with the Yocto `cve_check` class configured, then the script will also optionally locate the CVE log exported by CVE check, extract patched CVEs and set the remediation status of matching CVEs in the Black Duck project.

 It requires access to the Black Duck server via the API (see Prerequisites below) unless the -o option is used to create the output scan file for manual upload.

+# SUPPORTED YOCTO PROJECTS

+This script is designed to support Yocto versions 2.0 up to 3.1 for building projects.

+OSS components from OpenEmbedded recipes maintained at layers.openbedded.org should be detected by the scan.
+Additional OSS components managed by custom recipes will not be detected.

 # PREREQUISITES